-After graduating from medical school, Dr. Kim went on to complete her internship and ophthalmology residency at San Bernardino County’s Arrowhead Regional Medical Center (ARMC), a level II trauma center with the second busiest emergency room in California.
+Dr. Kim completed an internship and ophthalmology residency at Arrowhead Regional Medical Center (ARMC), a Level II trauma center with the second busiest emergency room in California.
 It was at ARMC that she developed interests for eye trauma, reconstruction, and complex cases.
-She went on to successfully complete a fellowship, further specializing in eyelid and tear duct surgeries, with Central Valley Eye Medical Group in Stockton, California.
+She went on to successfully complete a fellowship, further specializing in eyelid repair and reconstruction, with Central Valley Eye Medical Group in Stockton, California.

 “As a medical student, I fell in love with ophthalmology first because of the eye’s beautiful anatomy and the ability to physically visualize pathology.
 I found the eyelids to be fascinating in their anatomy, and function in preserving vision, but also in their capacity to heal and affect someone’s self-identity.
 I have always been interested in art, and operating on the lids is really like an art form.
 Just like the stroke of a pen or brush can alter the appearance and tone of a picture, the placement of a stitch or cut can alter that of the lids.
 It’s truly the greatest privilege to be able to make a meaningful difference for someone by doing what I absolutely love,” says Dr. Kim.

 Dr. Kim is a member of the American Academy of Ophthalmology, American Osteopathic Colleges of Ophthalmology & Otolaryngology, American Medical Association, American Osteopathic Association, American Academy of Cosmetic Surgery, and the Florida Medical Association.